 - Selective 5-HT3 Receptor Antagonist

-Selective serotonin receptor (5-HT3) antagonist, blocking serotonin both peripherally (primary site of action) and centrally at the chemoreceptor trigger zone
+Dolasetron is a selective serotonin receptor (5-HT3) antagonist which blocks serotonin both peripherally (primary site of action) and centrally at the chemoreceptor trigger zone

 Oral: Rapid and complete